Master’s in public administration

 MPA programs can help students better understand the inner workings of public, nonprofit, or governmental organizations.
 These master's degrees concentrate on giving students the skills to manage these institutions and accomplish organizational goals through everyday, individual work.

-Students generally must complete 40 to 52 credit hours to complete an MPA, which often takes two to four years.
+Students generally must complete 40-52 credit hours to earn an MPA, which often takes 2-4 years, depending on whether you study full or part time.
 Some MPA programs also include specialization tracks in subjects like urban planning, human resources, and city and county management.

 Curriculum for online MPA programs